 Hannah Lieder, foster mother and founder of Minneapolis Swims, has been working since 2010 to keep open the local Phillips Pool in a disadvantaged neighborhood in Minneapolis, Minn.

 Lieder knows that children living in low-income, Latino, or minority neighborhoods have historically lacked convenient access to physical activity spaces, particularly swimming pools, compared to white or high-income neighborhoods.

 These social and environmental inequalities contribute to disparities in drowning rates, physical activity levels, health outcomes and academic achievement.

 Phillips Pool was in disrepair and under constant threat to be concreted over.

-Now, six years later, Lieder’s legacy lives on, through Denny Bennett, as crews will break ground on the Phillips Aquatics Center this December, rebuilding a defunct 6-lane competition pool, and adding a 4 lane, warm-water shallow training pool, a hot therapy pool, and a complete fitness center.
+Now, six years later, Lieder’s legacy lives on, through Denny Bennett, as crews will break ground on the Phillips Aquatics Center December 2016, rebuilding a defunct 6-lane competition pool, and adding a 4 lane, warm-water shallow training pool, a hot therapy pool, and a complete fitness center.

 Disparities in Drowning Rates in Minneapolis

 Minneapolis foster parent Hannah Lieder was disturbed by the drastic disparities in drowning rates and lack of swim ability among minority kids in Minnesota, where African American, Latino, and American Indian children make up a majority of drowning victims.

 More than 60% of U.S. Latino and African American kids can’t swim, compared to 40% of white kids, heightening minority kids’ risk of drowning, according to USA Swimming.

 “There is a racial equity component to swimming,” Lieder said.
 “Minority children have less swim ability and drown at higher rates than white children.”